- Sleeping in the convention space is strictly forbidden.

 - Disruptive behavior of any kind will not be tolerated and can be grounds for immediate removal.
 You are not entitled to a warning.

-- Certain areas of AggieCon require badges to ensure security of property and persons.
+- All AggieCon spaces will require badges to ensure security of property and persons.

 - Children under the age of ten must be with their parents at all times.
 Those between the ages of 11 and 17 may roam freely, however parents/guardians are responsible for their children’s actions.
 If they break it, you bought it.